Anime-influenced animation: Controversy and debate regarding the true definition of anime

 The advent of Japanese anime stylizations appearing in Western animation questioned the established meaning of "anime".
 Defining anime as style has been contentious amongst critics and fans, with John Oppliger stating, "The insistence on referring to original American art as "anime" or "manga" robs the work of its cultural identity."

-On the other hand, series like Avatar: The Last Airbender, its sequel and Voltron: Legendary Defender have opened up more debates on whether these works should be called "anime", and whether the culturally abstract approach to the word's meaning may open up the possibility of anime produced in countries other than Japan.
+On the other hand, series like Avatar: The Last Airbender, its sequel, Castlevania, its sequel, RWBY, and Voltron: Legendary Defender have opened up more debates on whether these works should be called "anime", and whether the culturally abstract approach to the word's meaning may open up the possibility of anime produced in countries other than Japan.
 While some Westerners strictly view anime as a Japanese animation product, some scholars suggest defining anime as specifically or quintessentially Japanese may be related to a new form of orientalism with some fans and critics arguing that the term should be defined as a "style" rather than as a national product, which leaves open the possibility of anime being produced in other countries.

-Animation such as Oban Star-Racers and Code Lyoko, like Avatar: The Last Airbender, are examples over which some critics and fans debate about the term anime and whether it is defined as a "style" rather than as a national product, which leaves open the possibility of anime being produced in other countries.
+Foreign animation such as Oban Star-Racers and Code Lyoko, and even internationally produced anthologies such as Batman: Gotham Knight and Star Wars Visions, just like with Avatar: The Last Airbender and RWBY, are examples over which some critics and fans debate about the term anime and whether it is defined as a "style" rather than as a national product, which leaves open the possibility of anime being produced in other countries.

-One of the key points that differentiated anime from a handful of Western cartoons is the potential for visceral content.
+One of the key points that differentiated anime from a handful of Western series is the potential for visceral content.
 Once the expectation that the aspects of visual intrigue or animation are just for children is put aside, the audience can realize that themes involving violence, suffering, sexuality, pain, and death can all be storytelling elements utilized in anime just as much as other media projects.

-Satire and parody involving anime

-At the same time, as anime itself became increasingly popular in America, its styling has been inevitably the subject of both satire and serious creative productions.
-South Parks "Chinpokomon" and "Good Times with Weapons" episodes, Futuramas episode "Reincarnation", Eurekas episode "Do You See What I See", Blue Sky Studios’s Horton Hears a Who!, Adult Swim's Perfect Hair Forever and Aqua Teen Hunger Force, Comedy Central's Drawn Together and its associated film, Nickelodeon's Kappa Mikey, and Cartoon Network's The Amazing World of Gumball are a few notable examples of Western satirical depictions of Japanese culture and anime.
-However, sometimes, anime tropes have even been satirized inside its own medium, with such examples including Gintama, KonoSuba, Ouran High School Host Club, Ghost Stories, Panty and Stocking with Garterbelt and Pop Team Epic.